slub/ocrd_kitodo/README.md

 > the `Whole index` label.
 After a few seconds, the index is created and you
 > can navigate to the dashboard by clicking on the Kitodo.Production logo.

+#### Sample Data

+After starting Kitodo, a sample workflow is already configured with its script tasks the OCR processing from the process directory and the Export directory can be triggered.

+You can find the sample workflow under `Projects` -> `Workflows` -> `OCR_Workflow`.

+// Einfügen Bild Beispielworkflow

+In this workflow, the script tasks `OCR from Process Dir` and `OCR from Export Dir` have been added to trigger OCR processing from Kitodo.
+In addition, further settings were made and a sample process was created with this workflow.

-#### Execute OCR script step
+##### Execute script task "OCR from Process Dir"

+This script task executes the script `script_ocr_process_dir.sh` from the script folder and passes the selected `process id` and the current `task id` as parameters.

-From the dashboard, navigate to `All processes` by clicking on the button in processes widget, or use the URL http://localhost:8080/kitodo/pages/processes.jsf?tabIndex=0.
+To execute this script task, navigate from the dashboard to `All processes` by clicking on the button in processes widget, or use the URL http://localhost:8080/kitodo/pages/processes.jsf?tabIndex=0.

-Select process for OCR, and click on `Possible actions` and then on `Execute KitodoScript`.
+Select process to execute script task, and click on `Possible actions` and then on `Execute KitodoScript`.

 Type following text in script field:

 ```
-action:runscript stepname:OCR script:OCR
+action:runscript "stepname:OCR from Process Dir" "script:OCR Process Dir"
 ```

 ... and click on `Execute KitodoScript`.